This is My Story

 About Lauren Lefkowitz

-Now, her work focuses entirely on partnering with individuals, small groups and small businesses to support mid-career professionals and leaders who want to find joy, excitement, challenge and balance in their careers...and still have a personal life to love.
+Lauren's work focuses on partnering with individuals, small groups and small businesses to support executive leaders who want to find joy, excitement, challenge and balance in their careers...and still have a personal life to love.

-She has been where you are, working 80+ hour weeks, giving everything she has to her job, sacrificing her personal life to make work the top priority, and she has come out the other side with more balance and purpose in her life.
+She has been where you are, in C-Suite roles, working 80+ hour weeks, giving everything she has to her job, sacrificing her personal life to make work the top priority, and she has come out the other side with more balance and purpose in her life.
+For her full story, click here.